Mechanisms for belief elicitation without ground truth: Discussion and future research directions

 \item Who is truthful?
 Within-subject design vs. treatment groups.

-After subjects answer a question which is incentivized with an IEWV mechanism, the same question could be asked again, but now reformulated as an actual bet against the true outcome.
+After respondents answer a question which is incentivized with an IEWV mechanism, respondents could be offered a fair bet against the true outcome.
 If the betting decision is not in line with the first answer, this can be interpreted as evidence of being non-truthful in the first stage.
-An upside of this within-subject design is that it allows to identify non-truthful individuals.